ethanavatar/nvim_rs/README.md

 ![BLAZINGLY FAST](./images/blazing.webp)

-Its actually not even faster than a pure-Lua version would be (It might even be slower because of the interop layer).
+Its actually not even faster than a pure-Lua version would be.
+It might even be slower because of the interop layer.

 All of the plugins are still written in Lua anyways.